AviatrixSystems/Docs/HowTos/bgp_transitive_instructions.rst

 #.
 Detach VGW from Transit VPC (if it was attached).

 #.
-Create Site2Cloud tunnel on Aviatrix Gateway to work with AWS VGW with the following configuration:
+At Aviatrix Controller console, create Site2Cloud tunnel on Aviatrix Gateway to work with AWS VGW with the following configuration:

    - VPC ID/VNet Name: Transit VPC ID